seancfoley/IPAddress/ipaddress.md

 By associating each trie node with a value, tries can also be used for value lookups in which the keys are addresses.

-Tries can also be used as the backing data structures for maps and sets.
+Tries can also be used as the backing data structures for maps and sets, as well as the backing data structure for a containment trie collection, which is described later in this document in the section on IP address collections.

 When handling large numbers of addresses or CIDR prefix blocks, it can be much more efficient to use the trie data structure for common operations on those addresses and blocks, the trie constructed in linear time proportional to the number of addresses, and then offering constant time containment and retrieval operations on all of the contained addresses or subnets at once.